carbon-language/carbon-lang/toolchain/docs/check.md

 -   Up to two additional, kind-specific members.
 For example `SemIR::Assign` has members `InstId lhs_id` and `InstId rhs_id`.

+-   Optionally, an `ElementIndex index` field for instructions that refer to a single element from a larger set.
+For example, `SemIR::ClassElementAccess` has an `ElementIndex` into the fields of the class to define which field it is accessing.

 Instructions are stored as type-erased `SemIR::Inst` objects, which store the instruction kind and the (up to) four fields described above.
 This balances the size of `SemIR::Inst` against the overhead of indirection.

+Most instructions have with them a `LocId` that tracks its location, and is stored on the `InstStore` and retrieved by `GetLocId()`.
+The exception to this is `SemIR::Builtin` which do come with an associated location (as they do not come from source code) and for which `GetLocId()` will return `LocId::Invalid`.

 A `SemIR::InstBlock` can represent a code block.
 However, it can also be created when a series of instructions needs to be closely associated, such as a